Algorithmology/list-sorting-tools-starter/README.md

 round of the doubling experiment, a computed version of the doubling ratio based on the collected data, and a statement about the likely worst-case time complexity suggested by the doubling ratio.
+- Your tool must be implemented with the Python programming language and use the Poetry system for managing dependencies and packaging.
+- Your tool must provide a command-line interface implemented through the use of Typer and offer command-line arguments that fully support its configuration.
+- Your tool can leverage Python source code that you previously implemented as a part of a course project as long as you carefully document the source of any Python code segments.

 As you work to build and evaluate this system in a team-based fashion, please keep in mind the following considerations and tasks: